-If another driver caused an accident with you or a loved one resulting in injuries and financial losses, a car accident claim likely offers the best chance of recovering your damages.
-Contact our Seattle car accident lawyers today at Washington Injury Law if you were recently involved in an auto accident in Seattle and believe another driver is liable for your damages.
+If another driver caused an accident with you or a loved one resulting in injuries and financial losses, a motor vehicle accident claim likely offers the best chance of recovering your damages.
+Contact our Seattle car accident attorneys today at Washington Injury Law if you were recently involved in a vehicle collision in Seattle and believe another driver is liable for your damages.
 One of our Seattle car accident lawyers can review your case and let you know how our firm can assist in your recovery.

 Why Hire a Seattle Car Accident Lawyer to Handle Your Claim?

-When you need to take legal action following a car accident, you need a Seattle personal injury attorney with the resources and legal acumen to handle all aspects of your case to ensure the most compensation possible for your losses.
+When you need to take legal action following a serious auto collision, you need an injury attorney with the resources and legal acumen to handle all aspects of your case to ensure the most compensation possible for your losses.

 - Washington Injury Law has significant experience with all types of motor vehicle accident claims in the Seattle area.

-- Our attorneys understand how serious car accidents can be and want to help you maximize your recovery.
+- Our auto accident attorneys understand how serious car accidents can be and want to help you maximize your recovery.

 - We will gather all the evidence necessary to build a strong case and work toward a fair settlement on your behalf.
 If a trial is unavoidable, we are not afraid of intense litigation.

 - We offer contingency fee billing to ensure anyone who needs legal representation can find it regardless of personal finances.